How does wireless charging work?

 Can I charge my smartphone wirelessly?

-You can also check out the list of Qi supporting phones on our website.
+You can also check out the list of Qi enabled phones on our website.
 If your phone does not have wireless charging included, you might enable wireless charging by an add-on like a case or a sleeve.

 Wireless charging available for Apple iPhone